Quick Search of DRB:

 Your eyes see one thing, your mind believes another!

-Welcome our guest blogger Stefan Van den Bergh, who runs the "Planet Perplex" website.
+Welcome our guest writer Stefan Van den Bergh, who runs the "Planet Perplex" website.
 He writes: "I've been fascinated by illusions and everything like it for as long as I remember.
 Over the years I've made several sites about them, and built an extensive collection."
-It's been long since we had an article about optical illusions, so it's time for another installment in this highly popular series.
+We start with surreal photographs by Philippe Ramette, which turn everything upside down, gravity be damned:

 Akiyoshi Kitaoka is a famous creator of moving illusions.
-That is, they seem to move but they don't.
+That is, they seem to move but they actually they are entirely static:

 Warning : these illusions are so strong that sensitive observers might feel sick.
 You will understand when you see them full-screen.

-The first example is probably the most famous of them all and a favorite in poster stores: Rotating Snakes !
-Make sure you click to enlarge.
+The first example is probably the most famous of them all and a favorite in poster stores: Rotating Snakes! -

-When watching this picture, you might want to check if your flatscreen is still flat.
-Maybe it actually IS rippling.
+When looking at this picture, you might want to check if the screen of your device is still flat.
+Maybe it actually IS rippling?! -

-These rotating ladybugs are rather unknown but extremely convincing.
-You just can't believe this is not an animation.
-(Watch fullscreen, bigger is better.)
+These "rotating" ladybugs are rather simple but extremely convincing.
+It's hard to believe this is not an animation:

-The last not-quite-moving one is also a classic but too good to leave it out.
+The last "not-quite-moving" picture is also a classic, pretty well-known but too good to leave it out.
 Stare at the black dot and move your head back and forth from the screen.
 The wheels will start turning ...

-This little animation is fast becoming very popular - and no wonder: when you first look at the spinning girl, her rotation is probably clockwise.
-But if you start to concentrate on her shadow instead, suddenly her rotation switches to counter-clockwise!
+This little animation is fast becoming very popular - and no wonder: when you first look at the spinning girl, her rotation seems to be clockwise.
+But when you start to concentrate on her shadow, suddenly her rotation switches to counter-clockwise!
 It may take some time, but the moment it happens, you are going to be genuinely surprised... (first seen here)

 This ferris wheel animation is similar to the one above.
 Look at the left side of the wheel, and it will rotate to the left.
 Look at the right and it will rotate there.
 If you play around with it, you can make it turn wherever you want.
 Try it!